13 Surprising Artifacts Found in the Titanic Wreckage

 Here's a glimpse into the lives of those aboard the ill-fated ship.

-The violin played as the ship sank
+1. The violin played as the ship sank

 According to CNN, the decaying violin was the very one that bandleader Wallace Hartley used to play "Nearer, My God, to Thee" as the ship sank.

-A menu of the ship's last meal
+4. A menu of the ship's last meal

 The meal was served the same day the ship crashed into the glacier, and it featured several courses including "eggs Argenteuil, consomme fermier, and chicken a la Maryland."

-Sheet music played by ill-fated musicians
+5. Sheet music played by ill-fated musicians

 Despite being submerged in the ocean for 73 years, divers recovered a piece of sheet music for the song "Put Your Arms Around Me, Honey" from the 1910 Broadway production of Madame Sherry.
 It was played by the doomed musicians on the sinking ship, according to the Dothan Eagle.

-Also surviving the wreckage was a letter written by first-class passenger Oskar Holverson.
+Also surviving the wreckage was a letter penned by first-class passenger Oskar Holverson.
 Written to his mother the day before the ship sank, the letter was found folded up in a notebook in Holverson's pocket.

-A pocket watch stuck at the time the ship sank
+7. A pocket watch stuck at the time the ship sank

-The pocket watch of one of the Titanic's victims was also found in the wreckage.
+The pocket watch of one of the ship's victims was another artifact found in the Titanic wreckage.
 As reported by The Telegraph, the rusty watch was owned by passenger John Chapman, who was traveling with his wife Lizzie.

-A fur coat worn by a stewardess who survived the shipwreck
+8. A fur coat worn by a stewardess who survived the shipwreck

 A floor-length beaver fur coat found in the Titanic wreckage was worn by first-class stewardess Mabel Bennett, who, according to The Telegraph, was given the coat to wear after she was found waiting for a lifeboat clad in only a nightgown.

 Bennett, who was 33 when the ship sank, survived that night.
-She later died at 96 in 1974, making her the longest living female member of the Titanic crew.
+She later died at 96 in 1974, making her the longest-living female member of the Titanic crew.

-A bronze cherub from the grand staircase's upper landing
+9. A bronze cherub from the grand staircase's upper landing

-Keys used to access lifeboat lanterns
+10. Keys used to access lifeboat lanterns

-These keys recovered from the wreckage aren't just any old keys.
+The keys recovered from the wreckage aren't just any old keys.
 They were used by crewman Samuel Hemming during the sinking of the ship to unlock a door, behind which a stock of lifeboat lanterns were waiting.

 "The keys themselves played a part in the story as they were actually used in those last desperate hours," Aldridge told The Irish Times.
 "This is because Mr. Hemming received a personal order from Captain Edward J. Smith as the ship was sinking and it became apparent all was lost to ensure all of the lifeboats were provided with lamps."

-And a bracelet engraved with the name of a third-class passenger
+11. A bracelet engraved with the name of a third-class passenger